Solar rotation: Sidereal rotation

-Bartels' Rotation Number
+Bartels' rotation number

-Bartels' Rotation Number is a serial count that numbers the apparent rotations of the Sun as viewed from Earth, and is used to track certain recurring or shifting patterns of solar activity.
+Bartels' rotation number is a serial count that numbers the apparent rotations of the Sun as viewed from Earth, and is used to track certain recurring or shifting patterns of solar activity.
 For this purpose, each rotation has a length of exactly 27 days, close to the synodic Carrington rotation rate.
 Julius Bartels arbitrarily assigned rotation day one to 8 February 1832.
 The serial number serves as a kind of calendar to mark the recurrence periods of solar and geophysical parameters.

 Carrington rotation

 Five year video of Sun, one frame per Carrington period.

 The Carrington rotation is a system for comparing locations on the Sun over a period of time, allowing the following of sunspot groups or reappearance of eruptions at a later time.

 Because solar rotation is variable with latitude, depth and time, any such system is necessarily arbitrary and only makes comparison meaningful over moderate periods of time.
 Solar rotation is taken to be 27.2753 days (see below) for the purpose of Carrington rotations.
 Each rotation of the Sun under this scheme is given a unique number called the Carrington Rotation Number, starting from November 9, 1853.
-(The Bartels Rotation Number is a similar numbering scheme that uses a period of exactly 27 days and starts from February 8, 1832.)

 The heliographic longitude of a solar feature conventionally refers to its angular distance relative to the central meridian crossed by the Sun-Earth radial line.

 The "Carrington longitude" of the same feature refers to an arbitrary fixed reference point of an imagined rigid rotation, as defined originally by Richard Christopher Carrington.

 Carrington determined the solar rotation rate from low latitude sunspots in the 1850s and arrived at 25.38 days for the sidereal rotation period.
 Sidereal rotation is measured relative to the stars, but because the Earth is orbiting the Sun, we see this period as 27.2753 days.

 It is possible to construct a diagram with the longitude of sunspots horizontally and time vertically.
 The longitude is measured by the time of crossing the central meridian and based on the Carrington rotations.
 In each rotation, plotted under the preceding ones, most sunspots or other phenomena will reappear directly below the same phenomenon on the previous rotation.
 There may be slight drifts left or right over longer periods of time.

 The Bartels "musical diagram" or the Condegram spiral plot are other techniques for expressing the approximate 27-day periodicity of various phenomena originating at the solar surface.